MikroElektronika/mikrosdk_click_v2/clicks/optoencoder5/README.md

 \mainpage Main Page

 ---
-# Opto Encoder 5 click
+# Opto Encoder 5 Click

 > Opto Encoder 5 Click is a compact add-on board that offers non-contact switching with unparalleled accuracy and precision.
 This board features the OPB666N, a Photologic® slotted optical switch from TT Electronics, ensuring top-notch performance and reliability.
 It integrates an 890nm infrared LED and a monolithic integrated circuit with a photodiode, linear amplifier, and Schmitt trigger, all powered effectively by a 5V supply from the mikroBUS™ power rail.
 The board features an NPN open-collector output configuration and is TTI/LST TL compatible, highlighting its ease of use and versatility.